wilkie/blog/posts/kernels_without_abstractions_general.md

 driver library and store the file to disk already separated into packets, which are the bite-sized pieces of the information preferred for transmitting over a network.
 These packets are, of course, not filled in completely.
-This is like taking something and dividing it up into many boxes with blank posting labels to make shipping easier.
+This is like taking something large and dividing it up into many boxes with blank posting labels to make shipping easier.
 With this representation, the application could then simply read